Balatzar/this-song-of-mine/README.md

 The built files will be in the `dist/` folder.
 Deploy all contents to your web server.

-## 📄 License
+## 📄 Credits

-MIT License - See [LICENSE](LICENSE) file for details.

----

-_Powered by Vue.js, Phaser.js, and the magic of combining rhythm with platforming gameplay._
+Drum icons by Freepik